 Your breast augmentation recovery timeline (and your first week) obviously starts with the surgery itself.

-The first 24 hours after surgery, once anesthesia wears off, you will start feeling tired and start experience moderate discomfort.
+The first 24 hours after surgery, once the anesthesia wears off, you will start feeling tired and start experiencing moderate discomfort.
 The soreness will affect your arm movement, which is why you will need all the help you can get when it comes to everyday activities such as meal preparation and dressing up.

-When it comes to day by day breast augmentation recovery, the first 48 hours following surgery should be focused on helping your body in every possible way you can, if you want to end up with successful results.
+When it comes to day-by-day breast augmentation recovery, the first 48 hours following surgery should be focused on helping your body in every possible way you can, if you want to end up with successful results.
 This means a lot of resting, napping, and relying on your friends and family members for helping you perform simple, everyday tasks.

-If you made sure to go to schedule your surgery with a reputable, board-certified surgeon, you are supposed to get very specific post-operative care instructions which might include ice packs, compression garments, silicone strips, vitamins and medications.
+If you made sure to go to schedule your surgery with a reputable, board-certified surgeon, you are supposed to get very specific post-operative care instructions which might include ice packs, compression garments, silicone strips, vitamins, and medications.
 Whatever instructions you get from your surgeon, it’s important to follow them to the letter.

 By the end of the first week, or at least for the first 10 days, most patients will experience moderate pain, together with swelling and bruising that can last up to a month.
 However, when the first week passes you will be able to come back to work, with restrictions regarding any physical activity that involves bending or lifting.

-When your reach your 10th to 14th day mark after surgery, your breast augmentation recovery starts being a little easier.
+When your reach your 10th to 14th-day mark after surgery, your breast augmentation recovery starts being a little easier.

-You can resume some light physical activity, with heavy lifting and intense cardio still being off limits.
-At this point the pain you feel will be milder, but it won’t be gone completely – you will continue to see a decrease in swelling, bruising, discomfort and sensitivity.
+You can resume some light physical activity, with heavy lifting and intense cardio still being off-limits.
+At this point, the pain you feel will be milder, but it won’t be gone completely – you will continue to see a decrease in swelling, bruising, discomfort and sensitivity.